ASU-KE/asu-degree-search-wp-plugin/README.md

 You must have a Source ID configured in your host site in order to successfully send RFI submissions to the RFI submissions service.

-RECOMMENDED: See /example/rfi.html for a complete, HTML + vanilla Javascript example of incorporating the RFI component into an HTML page and launching it.
+See `/resources/asu-degree-rfi/examples/rfi.html` for a complete, HTML + vanilla Javascript example of incorporating the RFI component into an HTML page and launching it.
 Includes example and description of the props to use to configure the RFI form.
-It should work if you open the file in your browser, allowing you to get to know the RFI component.

 See the the [Unity Storybook for the RFI component](https://unity.web.asu.edu/@asu-design-system/app-rfi/index.html?path=/story/uds-asurfi--rfi-default) for example configurations to match various use-cases.

 #### Changelog